python/typeshed/README.md

 that each set of tests has a blacklist of modules that are not tested at all.
 The blacklists also live in the tests directory.

-To manually run the mypy tests, you need to have Python 3.5 or higher.
+To manually run the mypy tests, you need to have Python 3.5 or higher;
+Python 3.6.1 or higher is recommended.
 Run:
 ```
-$ python3.5 -m venv .venv3
+$ python3.6 -m venv .venv3
 $ source .venv3/bin/activate
-(.venv3)$ pip install -r requirements-tests-py3.txt
+(.venv3)$ pip3 install -r requirements-tests-py3.txt
 ```
-This will install mypy-lang, typed-ast, and flake8.
-You can then run mypy tests and flake8 tests by invoking:
+This will install mypy (you need the latest master branch from GitHub), typed-ast, and flake8.
+You can then run mypy tests and flake8 tests by
+invoking:
 ```
-(.venv3)$ python tests/mypy_test.py
+(.venv3)$ python3 tests/mypy_test.py
 ...
 (.venv3)$ flake8
 ...
 ```
+(Note that flake8 only works with Python 3.6 or higher.)

 To run the pytype tests, you need a separate virtual environment with Python 2.7.
 Run:
 ```